-The seafood is particulary nice, and I can warmly recommend the seafood salad.
-It is dimensioned for the hungry visitor, and they even have an exquisit, home made salad dressing (not many places in Nairobi have that!).
+The seafood is particularly nice.
+The seafood salad is dimensioned for the hungry visitor, with a sublime home made salad dressing.
 The curry prawns are allegedly also amazing, although I am yet to taste those ones.
 That’s on my list for the next visit!

 Waiting for the food to get served is something one has to get used to in Nairobi, so noone should expect to get their food very quickly anywhere.
 That is another nice surprise at Veranda: Of course, they couldn’t rush it, but as our food to a bit long to prepare, they treated us with their baked oysters with parmesan cheese while waiting.
 An appetite sharpener of sorts!